PixNyb/dockerised-vscode/README.md

 When running the container, you can pass the following environment variables to customise the container:

 - `VSCODE_KEYRING_PASS`: The password to use for the keyring.
 (Required)
-- `GH_TOKEN`: The GitHub personal access token to use for authentication in the GitHub CLI.
+- `GH_TOKEN`: The GitHub personal access token to use for authentication in the GitHub CLI and in turn git.
 (Optional)
+- `GPG_SECRET_KEY`: The GPG secret key to use for signing commits.
+(Optional)
+- `GPG_PASSPHRASE`: The passphrase for the GPG secret key.
+(Optional)

+> [!NOTE]
+> The GPG secret key is expected to be the contents of a GPG secret key file.
+If it's not present in GitHub, and a GitHub personal access token is provided, the GPG key will be added to GitHub with the title `GPG key for ${hostname}`.

 ##### Git Configuration